GLOBALIZING YOUR WEBSITE: 10 BEST PRACTICES TO REACH NEW MARKETS

 3. Put everything into that globalization dictionary or database, no matter how trivial it might seem to the programmers.
 It’s soooo tempting for developers to hard-code a menu or button, but don’t let them do it!

-Japanese writing to represent different language considerations when globalizing your website4.
-Don’t forget that some language character sets are double-byte (like Chinese and Japanese) and some are single-byte (like French and German).Others are written left-to-right (like Italian and Russian) and others are presented right-to-left (like Hebrew and Arabic).
+4. Don’t forget that some language character sets are double-byte (like Chinese and Japanese) and some are single-byte (like French and German).Others are written left-to-right (like Italian and Russian) and others are presented right-to-left (like Hebrew and Arabic).
 If possible, make sure to include all those scenarios in your design and testing.

 5. Pick three or four languages to start with, and use them for all the development and testing.
 There are dozens of languages, and more than 100 regional dialects in common use around the world.
 Consider Mexican vs. Argentinian vs. Castilian Spanish; or Quebec vs. Parisian French; or U.K. vs. American English; or Gan, Guan, Kejai, Min, Wi, Xiang vs. Yu Chinese.
 Only you can tell what’s most important for you.